Superbition/Celestte-Docs/docs/using_voltis/validation.md

 <br/>

 You may have noticed the `list` argument above, what is that you ask?
 It will display all errors from the session and use the error template called `list` to display the error messages.
 So, the parameter you are passing into `@errors` is a template used to format and structure your error messages, saving you having to do this every time you want to display errors on a view.
-This `list` template is provided by Polyel as an example for you and can be found at `app\resources\errors\list.error.html`, let’s have a look at it to see what it does:
+This `list` template is provided by Voltis as an example for you and can be found at `app\resources\errors\list.error.html`, let’s have a look at it to see what it does:

 ```
 <div class="listError">